bhauman/figwheel-main-template/README.md

 form `--framework` and any number of **attribute** options of the form `+attribute` and produces a minimal ClojureScript project that includes Figwheel Main tooling

+The initial **name** option is intended to be the name of your initial project namespace.
+Here are some examples of valid project names:

+	hello.core
+	my.group/dominate.world

 The framework options are: